heather7283/xdg-desktop-portal-termfilechooser/README.md

 I got flashbanged by light theme GTK filepicker.
 I now have permanent retina damage.

+## Features
+Supports SaveFile and OpenFile methods.
+There's currently no support for SaveFiles method, since that would require me to pass all the filenames to the picker script through another pipe, and then resolve all the potential overwrites...
+That said, I haven't encountered an app that uses SaveFiles so far, so I'd say the portal is mostly usable in its current state.

 ## Compile
 Prerequisites: sd-bus (either of libsystemd, libelogind, or basu).
 ```sh